 A morning welcome

-All children are welcomed into the school by a member of staff at 8.50am ready for registration at 9.00am.
-Children enter the school through their own class doors.
-This is a good opportunity for you to pass on any important information relevant to your child's class teacher and their day at school, for example a change in collection arrangements.
+KS1 children are welcomed into the school by a member of staff at 8.45am ready for registration at 8.50am.
+Year R children are welcomed in to school by Year R satff at 8.50am.
+Children enter the school through the main front door or by the side gate at the end of the hall (Year R).
+It is possible for you to pass on any important information relevant to your child's class teacher or another member of staff and their day at school, for example a change in collection arrangements.

-It is important that your child arrives at school by 9.00am so that they begin their day settled and ready for their learning.
+It is important that your child arrives at school promptly so that they begin their day in a settled manner and are ready for their learning.
 If you are late your child will need to enter the school by the main door so that they can be signed in.

-SCL provide a Breakfast Club, which runs from 7:45-8:45, then the children are brought over from the Junior School and taken to their classrooms in time for registration.
+SCL provide a Breakfast Club, which runs from 7:45-8:45 on the school site, then the children are taken to their classrooms in time for registration.

 All children have a mid-morning break where they are able to have fruit and milk (see Cool Milk).
 The fruit is provided by the school and milk is free for children under five years of age and those in receipt of Pupil Premium.
 Children have free access to their own water bottles throughout the day and are encouraged to drink regularly for their own health and well-being.

 In Year R the children have regular access to the outside area as part of their Early Years curriculum, therefore they do not have a designated break time.

 In Years 1 and 2, break time is from 10.30-10.45am and the children have access to the 'fitness trail', woods, climbing apparatus, football and various other outdoor play equipment.
 Children play with the children in their year group, either at the front of the school or on the playground at the back, swapping over areas weekly.

 First aid qualified staff are on hand to deal with minor cuts and injuries which are recorded in the school accident book.
 Parents will be notified if it is considered necessary.
 More information can be found in the school's Health and Safety policy.